lcolladotor/mapBias/README.md

 # Step 2: re-align Geuvadis

-[geuvadis](/geuvadis) has the files for re-aligning the selected 7 samples from Geuvadis. [subset_pop.Rmd](/geuvadis/subset_pop.Rmd) subsets the info to just hte 7 samples.
+[geuvadis](/geuvadis) has the files for re-aligning the selected 7 samples from Geuvadis. [subset_pop.Rmd](/geuvadis/subset_pop.Rmd) subsets the info to just the 7 samples.
 Then [run_tophat.sh](/geuvadis/run_tophat.sh) is used for aligning the data in 4 different TopHat modes:

 * G: using –G with the full annotation of hg19
 * noG: without using –G